glycoverse/glymotif/tests/testthat/_snaps/have-motif.md

       have_motif("Gal(b1-3)GalNAc(a1-3)GlcNAc", "O-Glycan core 1", alignment = "substructure")
     Condition
       Warning:
-      The provided alignment type "substructure" is different from the motif's alignment type "core" in database.
+      The provided alignment type "substructure" is different from the motif's alignment type "core" in database for motif "O-Glycan core 1".
     Output
       [1] TRUE